1nst4ll/mango-news/docs/frontend-ui.md

 *   **General Layout:** The main layout and card components utilize responsive grid and flexbox classes (`grid-cols-1 md:grid-cols-2`, `flex-col md:flex-row`, etc.) to adapt to different breakpoints.
 *   **Settings Pages:** The `SettingsPage.tsx` component, including the main dashboard, scheduled tasks, and sources sections, employs responsive design principles.
 The add/edit source modal form layout has been specifically adjusted to stack form elements vertically on small screens (`grid grid-cols-1`) and transition to a multi-column grid on medium screens and above (`md:grid-cols-4`) for improved usability on mobile devices.
 *   **Article Content:** The `.article-content` class in `global.css` ensures readability and responsiveness for article content, including responsive images.
 *   **Source Filter Dropdown:** The source filter dropdown on the main news feed page (`frontend/src/components/IndexPage.tsx`) has been made more mobile and touch-friendly by adjusting the Popover content width to be full width on small screens and increasing the touch target area for each source item within the dropdown.
+It also includes a search input within the popover for easier source discovery.
 *   **Source Articles Page:** The table displaying articles on the source-specific settings page (`frontend/src/pages/settings/source/[sourceId].astro`, using the `SourceArticles.tsx` component) is made responsive using `overflow-x-auto` to enable horizontal scrolling on smaller screens.
 Table cell content is truncated (`max-w-xs truncate`) to manage width.
 The layout within the AI Summary, AI Tags, and AI Image URL cells has been adjusted to stack the input/textarea and associated button vertically on small screens (`flex flex-col`) for improved readability and usability, transitioning to a horizontal layout on medium screens and above (`md:flex-row`).
 Action buttons in the last column are also stacked vertically on smaller screens (`flex flex-col`) for better usability.
 *   **Rescrape All Articles Button:** A "Rescrape All Articles" button has been added to the Source Articles page.
 This button allows users to trigger a re-scraping process for all articles associated with the current source, updating their content in the database.
+This process now uses Server-Sent Events (SSE) to provide real-time updates on the rescraping progress.
+*   **Process Missing AI Data Button:** A "Missing AI Data" button has been added to the Source Articles page, allowing users to trigger the processing of missing AI summaries, tags, images, and translations for all articles within that specific source.
+*   **Article Editing:** Individual articles can now be edited directly from the Source Articles page by clicking the "Edit Article" option in the article's action dropdown, which opens the `ArticleEditDialog.tsx`.
+*   **Server-Side Pagination:** The data table on the Source Articles page now implements server-side pagination, improving performance by fetching articles in chunks rather than loading all articles at once.

 ---

 ### Article Detail Page

 The Article Detail page (`frontend/src/pages/article/[id].astro`) displays the full content of a selected news article.
 The page title is dynamically set to "mangonews - [Article Title]" by fetching the article data server-side.
+It now supports displaying translated article content (title, summary, raw content, and topics) based on the active locale, with fallbacks to English if translations are not available.

 **Enhanced Article Navigation:**
 The single article page now offers multiple navigation options to improve user experience and content discovery:

 *   **Previous/Next Article Buttons:** Located at the bottom of the article, these buttons allow users to navigate sequentially through articles from the list they were viewing on the main news feed.
 The functionality relies on the list of article IDs stored in `localStorage` by the news feed component.
+*   **Social Sharing Buttons:** WhatsApp and Facebook share buttons are included at the bottom of the article content for easy sharing.
 *   **Breadcrumbs:** A breadcrumb trail is displayed at the top of the page, providing clear hierarchical navigation.
 The structure is typically `News Feed > [Primary Topic (if available)] > Article Title`.
 The "News Feed" and "Primary Topic" (if present) are clickable links.
 *   **"Back to News Feed" Link:** A prominent link with a back arrow icon is provided near the top of the article, offering a quick return to the main news feed.
 *   **Clickable Topic Badges:** Topics associated with the article are displayed as clickable badges.
 Clicking a badge navigates the user to a dedicated topic feed page (`frontend/src/pages/[lang]/news/topic/[topicSlug].astro`) listing all articles related to that specific topic.
 *   **Clickable Source Link:** The article's source URL is displayed and is clickable, linking directly to the original source website.
 *   **"Related Articles" Section:** A section titled "Related Articles" is displayed at the bottom of the page.
 This section dynamically fetches and presents a list of articles that share the same primary topic as the current article, encouraging further content exploration.
+*   **Styling:** The article content utilizes `prose` classes for enhanced readability, and images within the content are responsive.

 ---